wmcginty/VaporBasicAuth/README.md

 <h3>VaporBasicAuth</h3>

 This is the completed sample project from my Basic Authentication with Vapor 3 tutorial.
+There is an instance of this project running on Vapor.Cloud here: http://wm-basicauth.vapor.cloud/